wasp-lang/open-saas/opensaas-sh/blog/src/content/docs/guides/analytics.md

 ---
 This guide will show you how to integrate analytics for your app.
 You can choose between [Google Analytics](#google-analytics) and [Plausible](#plausible).

-Google Analytics is free, but tends to be more cumbersome to use.
+Google Analytics is free, but uses cookies, so you'll probably want/need to implement the [Cookie Consent Modal](./cookie-consent.md) when using it.

-Plausible is an open-source, privacy-friendly alternative to Google Analytics.
-It's also easier to use than Google if you use their hosted service, which is a paid feature.
-But, it is completely free if you want to self-host it, although this comes with some additional setup steps.
+Plausible is an open-source, privacy-friendly alternative to Google Analytics. **You DO NOT have to use the cookie consent modal** with Plausible, as it does not use cookies.
+It's also easier to use than Google if you use their hosted service, but be aware it is a paid feature.
+It is completely free if you want to self-host it, although this comes with some additional setup steps.

 If you're looking to add analytics to your blog, you can follow the [Adding Analytics to your Blog](#adding-analytics-to-your-blog) section at the end of this guide.